SkyeH-M/second-hand-shelf/README.md

 ## Acknowledgements
 * I'd like to acknowledge the authors of code sections and other helpful material credited above as without their work this project may not have achieved what it has
 * I'd like to thank my college mentor Robert Mclaughlin, and my CI mentor Akshat Garg for their input and advice throughout the development of this project and throughout the course itself
+* I'd like to thank all the individuals who offered to spend their time testing my site, and especially those who discovered and reported notable bugs so that I could rectify these
 * I'd finally like to acknowledge the work of multiple different members of the Code Institute Tutor Support who were vital in the resolving of several bugs, and the implementation of some functionality